MouizGhouri/Steam-Retriever-Alpha-v0.1/README.md

 **USAGE :**

-When you look at the text, you will see some lines of code between two fancy comment lines, they are supposed to be the configuration to this program, i'll break it down step by step.
+When you look at the source code, you will see some lines of code between two fancy comment lines, they are supposed to be the configuration to this program, i'll break it down step by step.

     ############## CONFIG ###############